Mrpi314tech/Classy/README.md

 Setup: **Only do this if you plan to run the model locally**
 <pre><code>import Classy
 Classy.download()</code></pre>
 Downloads "data.pth" to your working directory.
-Also downloads the NLTK "punkt" tokenizer

 Usage (Complete version for a server):